dafny-lang/rfcs/0005-ordered-quantification.md

 The quantifier domain is allowed to be potentially infinite if the loop is used in a compiled context and an explicit `decreases` clause is provided.
 `decreases *` is permitted, in which the `foreach` loop may never terminate.
 Any other `decreases` clause can be provided to ensure the loop terminates even if the domain is potentially infinite.
-For example, the following (very slow) example collects five arbitrary primes (assuming that Dafny can figure out how to enumerate the `allPrimes` infinite set):
+For example, the following (very slow) example collects at most five arbitrary primes (assuming that Dafny can figure out how to enumerate the `allPrimes` infinite set):

 ```dafny
 var allPrimes := iset n | !exists i, j | 1 < i <= j < n :: i * j == n;